ez-connect/arb_excel/README.md

 -n, --new      New translation sheet
 -a, --arb      Export to ARB files
 -e, --excel    Import ARB files to sheet.
 Specify directory or name of main ARB file to import.
+-t, --targetLocales An optional comma separated list of locale names to be included in the Excel file created.
 -o, --output   Name of the output file to create.
 If not specified, the name is derived from the input file name.
 -l, --leadLocale The primary locale (aka lead or developer locale).
 When generating Excel files, it is assumed, this is the source locale.
+-i, --includeLeadLocale Whether the ARB file for the lead locale should be extracted from the Excel as well.
 ```

 Creates a XLSX template file.